 Ing.
 César Fortín, Director General, General Directorate for Fisheries and Aquaculture (DIGEPESCA), Secretaría de Agricultura y Ganadería (SAG)/ Ministry of Agriculture and Livestock, Honduras

-Dr. Aryo Hanggono, Director General for Marine Spatial Management, Ministry of Marine Affairs and Fisheries, Indonesia
+Mr. Andi Rusandi, Director, Marine Conservation and Biodiversity on behalf of Director General for Marine Spatial Management, Ministry of Marine Affairs and Fisheries

 Mr. Cassamo Hassane Cassamo Junior, Deputy General Director, National Fisheries Administration, Ministry of the Sea, Inland Waters and Fisheries, Mozambique